adnandossaji/interview_app/README.md

 ##Karen Cardenas

 ##Keaton Zonca
+1. added code to assign a interview to a user when creating a new interview
+2. assignUser in db_interaction
-1. added logging to server and serverThread
+3. added logging to server and serverThread
-2. logging.ini
+4. logging.ini

 ##Khalid Alrawaf
 1. def validate()